aliabedalkereem-byte/Data-Analytics-Portfolio/5_Berka-Database-Deep-Analysis/README.md

 A deeper follow-up to the earlier Berka analysis, focused on three specific aspects of the bank: region, money flow, and loan.
 For each, specific questions were defined, then explored using statistical and mathematical methods to extract clear answers and insights.

-For each aspect, the Google Colab notebook follow a clear framework: defining a specific business objective, extracting the required dataset, applying targeted analysis (such as Chi-Square, Wilcoxon, and Logistic Regression,...), and interpreting the final outputs.
+For each aspect, the Google Colab notebook follow a clear framework: defining a specific business objective, extracting the required dataset, applying targeted analysis (such as Chi-Square, Kruskal-Wallis, and Logistic Regression,...), and interpreting the final outputs.
 The final written report brings these components together, providing a complete, step-by-step documentation of the entire analytical process.

 ---